 0 Comments

+It’s time to stop wasting time waffling, analyzing and second guessing.
+It’s within your control to decide to decide.
 Before we go too far into the new year, give yourself the opportunity to reflect on some of the highlights from the past year.
 Consider any or all of the following:

 We often forget about the bests and focus on the bads.
 Let’s flip that script and give it your best effort to recognize what’s good, fun, satisfying and healthy for you and your total well-being.
 There are times that we simply miss.
 For example, we missed posting on this blog during the first few days of December.
 Is there a good reason?
 Not really, but…..it’s ok.
 We need to give ourselves the opportunity to not beat ourselves up about an occasional miss.
 We will be back in January, and maybe hoping you missed the post…just a bit.